DBalint88/wordleSolver/readme.txt

 1. FUNCTIONALITY
     a.
 The app should suggest a word from the remaining list that is the result of an algorithm which determines the word that would eliminate the most remaining words.
+    b.
+A Helper popup should be available to help user understand what to do.
+    c.
+Needs to be formatted for mobile.

 2. APPEARANCE / ANIMATION
     a.
 The app should be tri-fold.
 In the left/top pane should be the entry area, the right/bottom pane should be the remaining words list, and in the center should be Wyrtle the Turtle suggesting a new word.